usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 class that provides an interface for the floor queue that is described in TS 24.380 [TS24380]_.
-This class is only associated with a floor machine for use when queueing is enabled in floor control.
-One can enable queueing in floor control for a particular call, simply by setting the capacity of this queue to a size greater than zero.
+This class is only associated with a floor machine for use when queuing is enabled in floor control.
+One can enable queuing in floor control for a particular call, simply by setting the capacity of this queue to a size greater than zero.